 V1 launch site Vacquerie le Boucq

 The distance from the ramp to the target was of great importance, since the V1 first struck the ground when it ran out of fuel or a special device turned off for the addition.
-The system was simple, but not very accurately.
+The system was simple, but not very accurate.

-The threat of V1 rockets ended in late 1944 when the entire area was conquered by the Canadian and British troops.
+The threat of V1 rockets ended in late 1944 when the entire area was conquered by Canadian and British troops.